adobe-research/MetaAF/zoo/README.md

 # Meta-AF Zoo

-The Meta-AF Zoo contains implementations of system identification, acoustic echo cancellation, equalization, weighted predection error dereverberation, and a generalized sidelobe canceller beamformer as developed in our paper.
+The Meta-AF Zoo folder contains implementations of system identification, acoustic echo cancellation, equalization, weighted predection error dereverberation, and a generalized sidelobe canceller beamformer as developed in our paper.

 The zoo has sub-directories for each of these tasks: `aec`, `eq`, `wpe`, and `gsc`.
 Note the `sysid` folder redirects to the `aec` within near-end signal set to zero.
 We walk through an example usage of the `aec` modules below.
 All modules share the same general structure.
 Though, a key difference is that the `aec` and `eq` modules use the `optimizer_gru` and  `wpe`/`gsc` use `optimizer_fgru`.
 These two optimizer variants are identical for single-frame/channel filters but differ in how they scale past that.
 The fgru couple frames/channels and is significantly faster and performs better.